anoshi/secession/README.md

 #### Rules
 Each area of the world map has an associated `Resource Rating`, calculated by its land type and fortifications.
 While more than one corporation may be present in each world area, the combined `Command Rating` of allied units may not exceed the `Resource Rating` of the area.
 This rule presents a significant challenge for corporations that engage in alliances or pacts; each allied corporation's effective presence in world areas will be reduced by half or more if their allies wish to occupy the area as well.

+#### Selling Points
+* Take command of a small group of mercenaries in a battle for planetary resources and possession.
+* Align yourself with a number of corporations and take advantage of their distinct combat bonuses.
+* Coordinate your team's movement with your allies to gain the upper hand in skirmishes.
+* Hire specialist units to your team and use their skills to strategically conquer various battlefields.
+* Step back from the front lines and take part in dangerous but lucrative contract missions.